 - The internship project in the second academic year of study aims to give evidence that the student has gained an MSc level work experience.
-The internship project can have either a professional or a scientific/ research focus. - 2) Students are only allowed to start their Internship project after they have had approval to submit their MSc Research Thesis for the MSc Research exam (see section J). - An internship proposal needs to be approved by the Examiner before the actual internship can start. - 4) The internship is assessed through the internship report by the Examiner.
+The internship project can have either a professional or a scientific/ research focus. - 2) Students are only allowed to start their Internship project after they have had a positive advice on their mid-term review of the academic and research phase (see section J). - 3) An internship proposal needs to be approved by the Examiner before the actual internship can start - 4) The internship is assessed through the internship report by the Examiner.